SamEag1e/ohlcraft/README.md

 - Curious about automation
 - Or just want to help refine the architecture...

-Feel free to star 🌟, fork 🍴, or open an issue 🧩.
+Feel free to star, fork 🍴, or open an issue .
 Contributions, suggestions, and thoughtful critiques are always welcome.

 OHLCraft is not a polished product—yet.
 It's a sandbox, an evolving ecosystem, and a side project I'm excited to grow into something meaningful.